 Attentiveness Contribution Use of German Expectations are exceeded (90-100%) The student always pays attention.
 The student is always eager to contribute to class discussion, exercises, and group work.
 The student often asks questions.
 The student always volunteers answers.
 The student speaks only German during class.
 Expectations are met (80-89%) The student pays attention most of the time.
-The student is usually eager to contribute to class discussion exercises, and group work.
+The student is usually eager to contribute to class discussion, exercises, and group work.
+The student occasionally asks questions and volunteers answers most of the time.
+The student speaks German almost always during class.
 Expectations are barely met (70-79%) The student sometimes pays attention.
 The student is occasionally eager to contribute to class discussion, exercises, and group work.
 The student occasionally asks questions and sometimes volunteers answers.
 The student speaks German most of the time during class, but sometimes still switches to English.
 Expectations are not met (65-69%) The student rarely pays attention.
 The student almost never contributes to class discussion, exercises, and group work.
 The student almost never asks questions or volunteers answers.
 The student speaks German some of the time during class, and often switches to English.